Autodesk Docs 2025 | AEC Document Management Made Simple

 Stay ahead of changing project conditions and issues.

-Content Catalogue's cloud-based digital asset management solution increases efficiency and productivity for design teams by providing a centralised source of approved digital assets for BIM models.
-Users can easily organise, find and grant access to vetted data, increasing the quality of project deliverables.
+Content Catalog’s cloud-based digital asset management solution increases efficiency and productivity for design teams by providing a centralized source of approved digital assets for BIM models.
+Users can easily organize, find, and grant access to vetted data, increasing the quality of project deliverables.

 – François Appéré, Global Autodesk Platform Director, Arcadis